Stevia -Effectiveness Against Lyme Disease

 Effectiveness of Stevia Rebaudiana Whole Leaf Extract Against the Various Morphological Forms of Borrelia Burgdorferi in Vitro 10/23/18, 10)25 AM

-14-day subculture was compared with Stevia A. A significant reduction (value ≤ 0.05) in the regrowth of Borrelia was found with Stevia A compared to doxycycline after a 14-day subculture.
+14-day subculture was compared with Stevia A. A significant reduction (p value ≤ 0.05) in the regrowth of Borrelia was found with Stevia A compared to doxycycline after a 14-day subculture.

 Stevia A significantly reduced Borrelia biofilms grown on plastic and collagen surfaces